captainzero93/sd-webui-forge-classic-neo-extensions/README.md

 ### Step 2: Add Requirements

-Without this step, the second tab where you download the hands model won't work.
+Without this step, the second tab where you download the hands/alternate models won't work.

 1. Navigate to: `sd-webui-forge-neo\extensions\uddetailer`
 2. Create or edit `requirements.txt`